designstem/projects/waste/index.md

 #### 2.

-Fold your sheets as seen in the illustration above.
+Fold your sheets as shown in illustration above.
 The blue lines must be folded inwards.
 The red lines must be folded outwards.
-When done, you’ll see the half of the honeycomb shape.
+When done, you will see half of the honeycomb shape.

 ---